 How to Apply:

-- Applicants should submit their resume and completed questionnaire to firstname.lastname@example.org.
+- Applicants should submit their resume and completed application to firstname.lastname@example.org.

 - Applicants who meet the initial requirements will be emailed three case studies based on the area of interest.
 The applicant must select one case study that best demonstrates their knowledge and expertise.
 Please note the case study may take approximately five hours (or more) to complete.
 Responses to the questions must demonstrate knowledge on the case study, based on the material provided and the research conducted.